symfony/symfony-docs/service_container/tags.rst

             # config/services.yaml
             services:
-                MailerSmtpTransport:
-                    arguments: ['%mailer_host%']
+                App\Handler\One:
                     tags:
-                        # this is a tag called 'app.mail_transport'
+                        # this is a tag called 'app.handler'
-                        - { name: 'app.mail_transport', alias: 'smtp' }
+                        - { name: 'app.handler', key: 'handler_one' }
-                        # this is a tag called 'app.mail_transport' with two attributes ('name' and 'alias')
+                        # this is a tag called 'app.handler' with two attributes ('name' and 'key')
-                        - app.mail_transport: { name: 'arbitrary-value', alias: 'smtp' }
+                        - app.handler: { name: 'arbitrary-value', key: 'handler_one' }

         .. code-block:: xml